dmauser/Lab/PLS-for-onprem-workloads-haproxy/README.md

 2. **Virtual Machines**: Cx(A/B)-onprem-lxvm (with IP 192.168.1.4 and running Nginx) and Cx(A/B)-az-lxvm (10.0.0.4).
 3. VPN Gateways and connection between Azure and On-premises environment.

-**Note:** that all three environments use the same address space which is another benefit of Private Link Service that has built-in NAT.
-Also you can deploy each environment on different region.
-As shown in the diagram Provider in on
+**Note:** All three environments use the same address space which is another benefit of Private Link Service that has built-in SNAT.
+Also, you can deploy each environment in different regions.
+As shown in the diagram above where you Provider on US Central, Customer A on East US, and Customer B on West US.

 ## Deploy this solution

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdmauser%2FLab%2Fmaster%2FPLS-for-onprem-workloads-haproxy%2Fazuredeploy.json)
 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fdmauser%2FLab%2Fmaster%2FPLS-for-onprem-workloads-haproxy%2Fazuredeploy.json)

-**Note** Template provisioning takes approximately 25-30 minutes to complete per environment.
+**Note:** The template provisioning takes approximately 25-30 minutes to complete the Provider environment and 20 minutes for each Customer environment.

-Deploy three separated environments for Provider, Customer A and Customer B using the same link by
+Deploy three separated environments for Provider, Customer A and Customer B using the same link by:

-1. selecting each one of the respective environments:
+1. Selecting each one of the respective environments:

     ![Environment](./media/deploy-environment.png)